-Groups that explore Aruba beyond the resort scene will find a treasure trove of authentic experiences.
+Groups that experience Aruba beyond the resort scene will find a treasure trove.

 Aruba is an island full of surprises.
 More than 90 nationalities call the island home.
-Groups can get a sense of this diversity in countless ways, whether an internationally acclaimed film festival, exploring 300 prehistoric pictographs, vast national parks or the island’s magical fofoti trees, bent permanently by constant trade winds, there’s certainly more than enough wonder to inspire attendees.
+Groups can experience Aruba in countless ways, whether an internationally acclaimed film festival, exploring 300 prehistoric pictographs, vast national parks or the island’s magical fofoti trees, bent permanently by constant trade winds, there’s certainly more than enough wonder to inspire attendees.
 Here are a few ideas for groups that experience Aruba beyond the resort scene that do just that.

 Aruba’s DMCs organize everything from off-roading adventures, customized tours and VIP experiences CSR givebacks.CSR is an emerging trend in incentives, says Diantha Boekhouwer, ACB conferences and events liaison for the Aruba Tourism Authority.
 Education infrastructure and supplies in some island communities are hard to come by due to materials needing to be imported.
 Groups can roll up their sleeves in these communities, and have with Eco DMS, to assist with building schools, assembling school furniture and installing playgrounds, among other things.

 During the last CSR project, Eco took local schoolkids to a theatre where they enjoyed movies while the CSR participants worked on a school makeover project.
 De Palm DMS also orchestrates CSR programs.
 Most recently, they took 220 incentive attendees to San Pedro di Verona Paviljoen in Oranjestad, one of three nursing homes operated on the island by the SABA Foundation.
 De Palm organized a fun day for SABA residents that included outdoor events and a DJ, while attendees interacted with the elderly (including giving them hand-selected gifts), painted and beautified the grounds.

 Follow the Herd